 With world-class expertise across a spectrum of innovation industries, Canadian tech hubs are a natural draw for conferences across a wide range of sub-sectors.
 When combined with Canada’s vast landscapes, diverse cities and culture, dynamic culinary and nightlife experiences, and unique opportunities to explore groundbreaking ideas, it’s easy to understand why organizations the world over are choosing Canadian locations to host their global tech events.

 Canadian trailblazers in a host of emerging technologies are shaping the future of work, health care, culture and society.
 When conference-goers meet in our tech hubs, they can tap into Canada’s brain trust, connect with some of our brightest minds and thought leaders, preview made-in-Canada solutions to the world’s greatest challenges, and explore Canadian technologies powering the future during tech festivals, B2B exchanges, technical tours and more.
 And, when top performers are recognized and rewarded with Canada’s unparalleled destinations and distinctive experiences, they’ll return home refreshed and inspired, ready to perform.

 As conferences evolve and become more interactive and engaging it makes sense to incorporate the best and the brightest into a meeting’s agenda.
 For the technology sector, those thought-leaders and innovators are in Canada.

-CANADA’S KEY ICT CENTRES
+CANADA’S KEY TECHNOLOGY CENTRES

 Canadian Success Stories